vdurante/asp.net_n-layered_web_applications/part1/design_patterns/what_is_a_design_pattern.md

 * **Solution.** The elements that make up the design, their relationships, responsibilities, and collaborations.
 * **Consequences.** Results and trade-offs of applying the pattern.

-# The Gang Of Four's patterns.
+## The Gang Of Four's patterns.

 The Gang of Four describes 23 classic design patterns, divided into 3 categories: creational, structural, and behavioral.

+### Creational Design Patterns

+The creational design patterns are all about class instantiation, being divided into class-creation patterns and object-creation patterns.

+* **Abstract Factory.** Provide an interface for creating families of related or dependent objects without specifying their concrete classes.